jafarRED/Docker/01_Networking_Basics.md

 Now, **Lap1** and **Lap4** can send data at the same time without causing collisions, as they are in different collision domains.

 ---
+**Bridge**:
+  - A bridge connects two or more network segments (usually two LANs) and forwards frames between them based on MAC addresses.

+  - It operates at Layer 2 (Data Link Layer) of the OSI model.

+  - A bridge typically has two ports, one for each LAN segment it connects.
+**Switch**:
+  - A switch is essentially a multiport bridge because it performs the same function as a bridge—forwarding frames based on MAC addresses—but it has more ports.

+  - A switch operates at Layer 2 (Data Link Layer) like a bridge, but it is designed to handle multiple devices, often within the same network.

+  - Unlike a bridge, which connects only two segments, a switch can connect many devices within a network (multiple LAN segments), making it a multiport version of the bridge.

+  - A switch creates a collision domain for each of its ports, reducing collisions compared to a hub, and can also perform learning (storing MAC addresses in its MAC address table).

+  - So, while both bridges and switches are Layer 2 devices that forward data based on MAC addresses, the main difference is that a switch provides more ports and is designed for more complex networking.

+**In short:**
+Bridge: Typically used for connecting two segments.
+Switch: A multiport bridge used to connect multiple devices in a network.

+A 24-port switch would create 24 collision domains, one for each of its ports.

+**Here’s why:**

+A collision domain is a network segment where data packets can collide with each other if two devices transmit at the same time.
+This occurs in devices like hubs where all devices share the same transmission medium.

+Switches, however, separate each port into its own collision domain.
+Each device connected to a switch port communicates independently with the switch and has its own dedicated bandwidth, reducing collisions.

+In the case of a 24-port switch, each of the 24 ports represents a separate collision domain.
+So, if 24 devices are connected to a 24-port switch, each device will have its own isolated communication path, preventing packet collisions between them.

+This is a key advantage of switches over hubs, which only have one collision domain for all connected devices.

+---

 ## Summary